 Elk were plentiful in Middle Park in pre-settlement times, but were soon exploited when Europeans began arriving on the scene.
-Market hunters supplied mining camps near Leadville and in Clear Creek and Summit Counties with wild game meat.
+Market hunters supplied mining camps near Leadville and in Clear Creek and Summit counties with wild game meat.
 Later, thousands of elk were shot throughout Colorado for just their teeth.
 The disappearance of elk brought about closed seasons from 1902-1928.
 In 1913, it is estimated that only 50 head remained in the entire upper Colorado River Basin (500-1000 in all of Colorado).
-Between 1912 and 1928 there were fourteen reintroductions in Colorado totaling 350 animals.
+Between 1912 & 1928 there were 14 reintroductions in Colorado totaling 350 animals.
 (The Elks Lodge was instrumental in getting these done).
 One such transplant occurred at Estes Park in 1913, with 36 elk from Yellowstone; another release occurred near Steamboat Springs.
-During the late teens and twenties the entire Williams Fork drainage was maintained as an elk refuge.
-Williams Fork drainage reopened in 1929 when damage occurred on local ranches (300 animals were killed that year).
-In 1932, feeders were hired to try and lure elk from the vicinity of Windy Gap, over Cottonwood Divide to the Beaver Creek valley, where they planned to hold them for the winter.
-This was unsuccessful.
-Elk numbers in E-13 have been gradually increasing since the turn of the century, and elk are now a prominent feature of the local fauna.
+During the late teens and twenties the entire

+Williams Fork drainage in Middle Park (in the adjoining DAU) was maintained as an elk refuge, along with an area centering on Corral Creek.
+Due to these protections afforded elk, numbers in the Troublesome Creek DAU have been gradually increasing since the turn of the century, and elk are now a prominent feature of the local fauna.